Jaundice in Newborns: Random Facts, Myths & What Parents Should Know

 monitor bilirubin levels closely

-Newborn jaundice is a common condition in which a baby’s skin and eyes turn yellow because bilirubin builds up in the blood.
-You may notice this newborn jaundice between day 2 and day 4 after birth.
+Newborn jaundice is a common condition that makes a baby’s skin and eyes look yellow.
+It happens when bilirubin builds up in the blood.
+You may notice newborn jaundice between day 2 and day 4 after birth.

-Bilirubin is a yellow pigment created when red blood cells break down, and your baby’s liver may not yet clear it efficiently.
-Most cases are mild and resolve without treatment, but you shouldn’t ignore it.
+Bilirubin is a yellow pigment that forms when red blood cells break down.
+Your baby’s liver may need time to clear it well.
+Most cases stay mild and resolve without treatment, but you should still watch changes closely.

-Most cases are mild and resolve without treatment, but you shouldn’t ignore it.
+Most cases stay mild and resolve without treatment, but you should still watch changes closely.

 You can track jaundice with visual checks and a blood test that measures bilirubin levels.
 Careful monitoring helps you act early if levels rise.

-Severe jaundice can cause complications, including kernicterus, a rare but serious injury that can lead to lifelong disability.
-With timely treatment, you protect your baby from irreversible brain damage.
-Pre-hepatic jaundice can occur in newborns due to increased bilirubin production from hemolysis.
+Severe jaundice can cause complications, including kernicterus, a rare but serious brain injury.
+Timely treatment helps protect your baby from lasting harm.
+Pre-hepatic jaundice can occur in newborns when hemolysis increases bilirubin production.

 Why Newborn Jaundice Happens